Skip to main content

 Cloning the data volume and recovery of the HANA database

-Note The script for the recovery operation recovers the HANA database to the point in time of the Snapshot operation and does not execute any forward recovery.
+Note The script for the recovery operation recovers the SAP HANA database to the point in time of the Snapshot operation and does not execute any forward recovery.
 If a forward recovery to a specific point in time is required, the recovery must be performed manually.
 A manual forward recovery also requires that the log backups from the source system are available at the target host.

 The job details screen in SnapCenter shows the progress of the operation.